WhatsApp Link Preview Not Working — How to Fix It

 Does WhatsApp support Twitter Card tags?

 No. WhatsApp only reads Open Graph (og:) tags, not Twitter Card (twitter:) tags.
-Ensure your og: tags are correct; the twitter: tags are irrelevant for WhatsApp.
+Make sure your og: tags are correct; the twitter: tags are irrelevant for WhatsApp.

 Why does my preview show on desktop WhatsApp but not mobile?